 Baptism is an important step of obedience that shows others we have personally trusted Jesus for our salvation.
 When Christians are baptized, they are submerged under water to identify with the death and burial of Jesus and raised out of the water to identify with His resurrection.
-People often have questions regarding baptism: Why be baptized?
-Should I be baptized again?
-Please take a few minutes and read the facts about baptism.
+We believe that water baptism is a public declaration of three important things: you are a follower of Jesus Christ, you are beginning a changed life in Christ, and you are part of a new family.

 Join us at our Grants Mill, Auburn, Fultondale, Greystone, Huntsville, Montgomery, Riverchase, Tuscaloosa or Woodlawn campus as we celebrate water baptism.
 If you are planning to be baptized, please bring a towel and change of clothes.
 Friends and family are encouraged to attend.